tarneaux/tarneo.fr/content/whoami.md

 # whoami

-I'm tarneo, a high school student, but also a computer programmer, Free Software advocate and sysadmin at [Renn.es](https://renn.es), a 90s-style [tilde community](https://tildeverse.org).
-Some projects I made include [Shlonk](https://github.com/tarneaux/shlonk), a very simple URL shortener, and my split keyboard, the [Monkeyboard](/posts/split_keyboard/).
+I'm tarneo, a high school student, computer programmer, Free Software advocate and sysadmin at [Renn.es](https://renn.es), a shared GNU/Linux system in the style of the public access computers of the 90's.
+Some projects I made include [Shlonk](https://github.com/tarneaux/shlonk), a very simple URL shortener, and my two split keyboards, the [Monkeyboard](/posts/split_keyboard/) and the [Triboard](/posts/triboard/).
 You can also check out my GNU/Linux [dotfiles](https://github.com/tarneaux/.f) or my [wallpaper selection](https://github.com/tarneaux/wallpapers).
-If for some reason you want to see how this blog is made, you can see its [source code](https://github.com/tarneaux/tarneo.fr).
+If for some reason you want to see how this blog is built, go see its [source code](https://github.com/tarneaux/tarneo.fr).

 I started programming with MIT's [Scratch](https://scratch.mit.edu) in primary school at the age of 9 (my account was created on August 24, 2016).
 Two years later I switched to Python, which was my go-to programming language for a few years.
 I then started using other languages: HTML and CSS, Arduino C, C itself, Javascript, and Go.
 I write configuration files in Lua wherever I can (NeoVim, AwesomeWM), and I do my scripting with Bash.
 These days I write most of my software in Rust, mainly because of its great developer experience.